smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 ### Approach C: Operations as Middleware Constructors

-While [Attempt B](#approach-b-operations-as-middleware) solves all three problems, it fails to adequately model the semantics Smithy.
-Note that an operation cannot uniquely define a `tower::Service` without reference to a parent Smithy service - information concerning the serialization/deserialization, error modes are all inherited from the Smithy service it used within.
+While [Attempt B](#approach-b-operations-as-middleware) solves all three problems, it fails to adequately model the Smithy semantics.
+An operation cannot uniquely define a `tower::Service` without reference to a parent Smithy service - information concerning the serialization/deserialization, error modes are all inherited from the Smithy service an operation is used within.
 In this way, `Operation0` should not be a standalone middleware, but become middleware once accepted by the service builder.

 Any solution which provides an `{Operation}` structure and wishes it to be accepted by multiple service builders must deal with this problem.
 We currently build one library per service and hence have duplicate structures when [service closures](https://awslabs.github.io/smithy/1.0/spec/core/model.html?highlight=closure#service-closure) overlap.
 This means we wouldn't run into this problem today, but it would be a future obstruction if we wanted to reduce the amount of generated code.